Microchip implant (animal): Reported adverse reactions

 The estimate for the total cat and dog population of the UK is 16 million with 8.5 million dogs subject to mandatory microchip implant.
 The population of dogs implanted prior to mandatory adverse event reporting February 2015 was between 60% (February 2013) and 86% (April 2016).
 Approximately 95% are reported to be implanted as of April 2017.

 Privacy

-Unauthorized reading of microchips can present a risk to privacy and can potentially provide information to identify or track packages, consumers, carriers, or even owners of different animals.
-Several prototype systems are being developed to combat unauthorized reading, including RFID signal interruption, as well as the possibility of legislation.
-Hundreds of scientific papers have been published on this matter since 2002.
-Different countries have responded differently to these issues.
+Unauthorized reading of microchips can present a risk to privacy and can potentially provide information to identify the owners of animals.

-As early as in 1997, some scholars believed that microchip implantation was technically possible, but it was suggested that it was the time to consider strategies for preventing potentially grievous intrusion into personal privacy.
-It is possible that microchips implanted on animals can also lead to privacy issues or information breaches, which can lead to serious social problems.

 A common misconception is that the chip can be used for location tracking of the animal, which is false.

 The microchip ownership question

 The widespread adoption of microchip identification may lead to ownership disputes occurring more frequently since sometimes microchip ownership information is irrelevant according to the ownership laws.
 This can occur when the owner is not the one to whom the microchip ownership information belongs.
 This is a significant problem because client confidentiality rules generally prohibit veterinarians from divulging information about a pet without the client's permission.
 Furthermore, veterinarians are required to get permission from the person who registered the chip to perform a surgery on a microchipped animal, even if the animal is experiencing a severe medical emergency.
 The problem can be more complicated if animals with microchips are abandoned or stolen.